 Strike Up a Convo at the Bar

-This city is filled with quirky personalities, and you can eavesdrop on some fascinating conversations if you relax at a bar in Savannah long enough.
+This city is filled with quirky personalities, and you can eavesdrop on some fascinating conversations if you sit at a bar in Savannah long enough.

 In the Historic District, Crystal Beer Parlor is a popular spots amongst locals.